1. Output information

 Figures for total exports and imports less adjustments for trade associated with VAT MTIC fraud are given in the monthly UK trade statistical bulletin.

-From Quarter 1 (January to March) 2010, we have included financial derivatives business of UK securities dealers in both the UK's financial account (flows) and the international investment position (stocks).
+From Quarter 1 (Jan to Mar) 2010, we have included financial derivatives business of UK securities dealers in both the UK's financial account (flows) and the international investment position (stocks).
 The inclusion of this data improves the sector coverage of financial derivatives, which previously included only data on financial derivatives business of UK banks.

-An article detailing the improvements to the coverage of derivatives within the UK Economic Accounts was published on 25 October 2011.Back to table of contents
+An article detailing the improvements to the coverage of derivatives within the UK Economic Accounts (PDF, 51.5 KB) was published on 25 October 2011.

 Output quality trade-offs